RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-part-2-bundling-tools.md

 ### [Webpack](https://webpack.github.io/)

-Webpack is the biggest and most popular bundling system right now - and rightfully so: Even though it can be a bit tricky to set up, once it gets running its a very powerful bundling system that does not only support all popular bundling syntax, but can be extended by all sorts of plugins that give webpack similar complexity to a grunt/gulp powered build process.
+Webpack is the biggest and most popular bundling system - and rightfully so: Even though it can be a bit tricky to set up, once it gets running its a very powerful bundling system that does not only support all popular bundling syntax, it can also be extended by all sorts of plugins that give webpack similar complexity to a grunt/gulp powered build process.
 Not only can webpack build bundles, it also supports transpiling JavaScript through Babel or Typescript.
-But webpack doesn't stop at JavaScript: it also allows bundling of CSS, images etc. etc.
+But webpack doesn't stop at JavaScript: it also allows bundling of CSS, images etc.

 Pro: